-Easy Modak Recipes that can be made even by novice cooks, are full of taste and can be made quickly in a jiffy.
-Some of these recipes of modak are fireless recipes whereas some require just 10 minutes of cooking.
+Make Modak at home easily and quickly that are full of tasteand which can be made even by novice cooks.
+Some of these recipes are fireless recipes whereas some require just 10 minutes of cooking.

 Along with Modak recipes I am also sharing one other Prasad recipe which is offered to Bappa.

 So, ready to please Ganpati Bappa with these sumptuous Modaks?
 If yes, let's see what all can be made and how.

 It's true that prayers are not time-bound and can be offered anytime anywhere.
 In Hindu mythology, different Gods are worshipped on different days based on some significance attached to that date.
 For example, Janamashtami is associated with the birth of Lord Krishna.
 Similarly, Shivratri marks the celebrations of the wedding of God Shiva with Goddess Parvathi, Navratris are celebrated wherein Goddess Durga is Glorified.
 Likewise, each day of the week has a specific significance with specific deities.

 Ganesh Chaturthi is associated with the birth of God Ganesha.
 It is observed on the fourth day of Bhadrapad (a Hindi month) and continues for 10 days.
 During this festival, clay idols of Lord Ganesha are installed (Sthapna) in homes and are then immersed in a water body (Visarjan) on the 10th day.

 During these 10 days, a lot of chanting and prayers are held along with offering various types of eatables to God Ganesha.

 Of all the food items, Modak is His favourite and is, therefore, a must to make these as Prasad.